studentutu/jsMiddleSchool/README.md

 # jsMiddleSchool
-It is my repository for learning JS with all it's beaty!
+It is my repository for learning JS with all its beaty!